NCBI-Hackathons/PhenVar/README.md

 Takes a single rsid input (string) or several rsid inputs (list of strings) and returns a dictionary from Entrez.read/esearch.
 The results returned are all pmids which explicitly cited the rsids given.
 #### get_abstracts
 Expects the results from get_pmids as an input.
 Will return a list of abstracts.
 Each item in the list is an abstract to a pmid from the get_pmids search results.
 Can return a list with only one item.
+#### get_abstracts_from_list
+Instead of relying on a previous, saved search, this function will return the abstracts from a pre-defined list of pmids